NicodemeB/node-reveal.js/slides/offline/ucis_cialdini_07_asxckiikt5.md

 Notes:
-read last

-  - This one done on young adult</br>
+  - This one done on young adult
-  - That effect is more worrying with adolescents</br></br>
+  - That effect is more worrying with adolescents

 Transition:
- - Not cool
  - Could explain things like drug perception
  - Can it get worst?
  - What about restriction on something else than a product?